MUSC Student Handbook

 MUSC's Organization for Improved Access to Weight Manangement

 Our group, Improved Access to Weight Management, is a university-wide group open to all students.
 The group's central mission is to help members of the community with low-income reach their health goals.
-We offer a free student run weight loss education system based on and sponsored by MUSC's Weight Management group.
-Creating an interprofessional student group that will learn evidence-based weight management interventions from professionals at the MUSC Weight Management Center.
+This is done through the creation of an interprofessional student group that learns evidence-based weight management interventions from professionals at the MUSC Weight Management Center.
+Students will then offer a free student run weight loss education system based on and sponsored by MUSC's Weight Management group.

 Otolaryngology – Head & Neck Surgery Interest Group (Oto-HNS)